 - If you meet initial eligibility criteria, you will also be asked to complete an application form produced by the Commonwealth Scholarship Commission.

-Selection is expected to take place in June 2018.
 Please see the Standard scholarship selection terms for more information about the application and selection process.